 The OpenLM Data Migration tool enables OpenLM customers to transfer OpenLM information between different databases.
-It facilitates the migration of the default OpenLM Firebird database information to either MS-SQL, Oracle or MySQL.
+It facilitates the migration of the default OpenLM Firebird database information to either MS-SQL or MySQL versions starting with 2012.

 Microsoft .NET Framework 3.5.

 WHERE DO I GET THE DATABASE MIGRATION TOOL FROM ?